salilab/imp_analysis_tutorial/rnapolii/ihm_deposition/README.md

 This will output the mmcif file `tutorial_output.cif`, along with `xl.db` files, which can be ignored.

-This .cif file is appropriate for deposition in the [PDB-Dev repository](https://pdb-dev.wwpdb.org/) for integrative models.
+This .cif file is appropriate for deposition in the [PDB-IHM repository](https://pdb-ihm.org/) for integrative models.

 ### Further info